- Publish Date

 - Events around the country have been cancelled today, including Polyfest in Auckland, Pride in Wellington and Bryan Adams in Christchurch

 New Zealand is in mourning after the deadly massacre at two Christchurch mosques.
-Join us for live updates as the country comes to grips with the tragedy.

 This article was first published on the NZ Herald and is republished here with permission.